-Disseminate These Findings, Gather Feedback and Keep them Current
+Disseminate These Findings, Gather Feedback and Keep them Current importantly, from members of the underrepresented groups themselves.

-Wide dissemination of and consultation on this report, to build upon the initial list of ideas for action, should be considered.
-Grass roots consultation will be important to both validate the findings and solicit additional ideas from practitioners from across the country, including, and most importantly, from members of the underrepresented groups themselves.
 Dissemination vehicles, channels and messages should be tailored to the target audience (i.e., policy makers, sport, recreation and physical activity promoters, members of underrepresented groups, and non-traditional community partners).
 The supplements to this report each provide ideas for action for these various audiences.